West Islip High School: Curriculum

 high school also offers the International Baccalaureate (IB) Diploma Program.
 In 2020 the high school was awarded the title of National Blue Ribbon School for its excellence in academics.

 Athletics

 The West Islip High School boys lacrosse team has won the NYSPHSAA Boys Lacrosse Championship in 2006, 2007, 2009, 2010, and 2012.

 The West Islip High School girls lacrosse team won the NYSPHSAA Girls Lacrosse Championship in 2015.

 The West Islip High School girls soccer team won the NYSPHSAA Girls Soccer Championship in 1989.

-The boys baseball team since 2014 has won three Suffolk County Championships, and three Long Island Championships which were won in 2014, 2016 and 2017.

 Arts

 The high school offers various musical & theatre groups.
 Students can join or audition for multiple instrumental groups, include marching band, jazz band, orchestra, and others.
 Choir groups include chorus, select chorus, cantante, and the school's select show choir, Vocal Motion.
 Some of the instrument and vocal groups require auditions.
 The school's theatre department produces annual plays, one-act plays and a senior play.